 About me

 I hold two degrees in Mathematics and Computer Science from Universidad Complutense de Madrid, and I received the prestigious postgraduate fellowship from la Caixa Foundation in 2022.
-It allowed me to study a master’s at Strathclyde in Glasgow, UK, where I was awarded the Best Overall Performance Prize.
+This allowed me to study a master’s at Strathclyde in Glasgow, UK, where I was awarded the Best Overall Performance Prize.
 I annually participate in organizing the European Girls’ Mathematical Olympiad (EGMO) as part of the IT team.
-I was featured in the Nova 111 Student List 2023 as one of the top 10 under 25 in Computer Science in Spain, and was selected for the 9th Heidelberg Laureate Forum in 2022.
-My passion for music and LaTeX inspired me in 2019 to publish a package, ddphonism, now included in MikTeX and the TeXLive Music bundle.
+I was featured in the Nova 111 Student List 2023 (top 10 under 25 in Computer Science in Spain).
+I was selected to attend the 9th Heidelberg Laureate Forum 2022, where I was also personally interviewed.
+Finally, I once published a LaTeX package, ddphonism, which is included in MikTeX and the TeXLive Music bundle.

 News